Euan Lucie-Smith: Military career and death

 Six weeks into the First World War, Lucie-Smith joined the 1st Battalion, Royal Warwickshire Regiment as a second lieutenant, announced in the London Gazette on 30 November 1914, with seniority to others from Australia, Canada, India, South Africa and New Zealand.
 He travelled to England in December 1914, and undertook training on the Isle of Wight.
 He then went to France on 17 March 1915, and was killed in the Second Battle of Ypres on 25 April 1915, age 25.
 A witness said he was shot through the head, but his body was never found.
 He was the first-known mixed-heritage officer killed in the war and is commemorated on the Ploegsteert Memorial to the Missing in Belgium and on the memorials at Berkhamsted School and Eastbourne College.

 Memorial Plaque

 Lucie-Smith's story came to renewed public attention after his Memorial Plaque was purchased by James Carver in August 2020.
-In researching Lucie-Smith, Carver realised from a photograph that he didn't appear to be white.
+In researching Lucie-Smith, Carver realised from a photograph that he did not appear to be white.
 Carver put the plaque up for auction in November 2020, when it was sold to the Royal Regiment of Fusiliers Museum (Royal Warwickshire) for a hammer price £8,500, a record price for such plaques.